egalli64/clj-intro/src/aaa/README.md

 - [seq](seq.clj) - view a collection as a seq (nil if empty)
 - [count](count.clj) - number of items
 - [empty?](empty.clj) - is empty?
+- [not-empty] - is a collection not empty?

 ### The clojure.string namespace
 - [trim] - remove whitespace from both ends